 I. RULES OF PLAY

-B. The duration of game: The game will consist of four (4) twelve-minute quarters with two-minute breaks between quarters.
-There will also be a five-minute half time break between the 2nd and 3rd quarters.
+B. The duration of game: The game will consist of two (2) twenty minute halves and a five-minute half time break between halves.

 D. Goals: 6 ft. tall by 12 ft. wide